Ipstenu/varnish-http-purge/readme.txt

 = How can I tell if everything's working? =

 From your WordPress Dashboard, go to Tools -> Varnish Status.
-There a page will auto-scan your main plugin page and report back any issues found.
+There a page will auto-scan your front page and report back any issues found.
 This includes any known problematic plugins.
+You can use it to scan any URL on your domain (but ONLY on your own domain).

 = Does every WordPress plugin and theme work with Varnish? =